avutuan/TerrariaMod/README.md

-# TerrariaMod
-Me and Caden's Terraria Mod
+# Terraria Mod
-random ass shit
+Mod by Tuan Vu and Caden Kelley